SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 * DD: N is 0 or 1 for all parts, however there are special builds for the low pincount devices to move the LED to PD7 instead of PA7
   * All files are built for the AVR64DD32 or AVR32DD32.
 These are binary compatible with lower pincounts, but as above, if you specified a port and mux option that isn't available, it will not work, see below.

-### The next optional argument specifies an alternate portmux option
+### The next optional portion of the name specifies an alternate portmux option

 * DA/DB: Either omit to use default pins, or alt_ to use the alternate pins.
 Be aware that alternate pin availability depends on the pincount.
   * ser4_alt will not work on 48-pin parts, ser1_alt works only on 48+ pin parts, and ser2_alt doesn't work on 28-pin parts.